0xCB-dev/docs.keeb.supply/content/splaytoraid/assembly/index.md

 toc: true
 ---

 <br />Before we start the assembly, you need to take apart the case!
-Please remove the screws from the bottom and pull apart the pieces.
+Please remove the screws from one side and pull apart the pieces.
 You should be left with 3 bottom pieces, two switch plates and the PCB.
-You can leave the standoffs and screws in the switch plate.
+You can leave the standoffs in the switch plate.
+You will then need to remove the plastic film from all of the acrylic pieces.
 ![]()

 ## PCB